pith. sign in

 What carries the argument

-Mixed placements of rooks and files on the staircase board (for q-deformed Ore-Stirling numbers) and on the Laguerre board (for q-deformed Ore-Lah numbers), which directly enumerate the normal-ordering coefficients.
+Mixed placement numbers of rooks and files on the staircase board (for q-deformed Ore-Stirling numbers) and on the Laguerre board (for q-deformed Ore-Lah numbers).

 If this is right

-• The normal-ordered expansion of the binomial (X + Y)^m is given explicitly in terms of the mixed placement numbers.
+• The normal-ordered expansion of (X + Y)^m is obtained by summing the appropriate mixed placement numbers over all admissible board configurations.

 Where Pith is reading between the lines